BardicDefense/purple-hack/README.md

 Even if players hide somewhere (e.g. a disused storeroom), the encounter roll is still made.
 Only if the hiding place is exceptional are encounter checks avoided.

 **Noisy**: If the party makes an unusual amount of noise while exploring (yelling, spiking a door; combats do not count), their next encounter check is made at -4, and the party cannot surprise creatures so encountered except via unusual means.

+## Equipment Upgrades

+You can upgrade your weapons & armour using the information [here](/equipmentupgrades.md).

 ## Equipment Wear & Tear